• Facebook

 Brown Sugar Mustard Glazed Ham

-This Brown Sugar Mustard Glazed Ham Recipe is simply the best!
-Made with brown sugar, mustard, pineapple juice, and honey, this glaze makes an addictive and moist ham every time.
+This ham glaze recipe is simply the best!
+Made with brown sugar, mustard, pineapple juice, and honey.
+This easy recipe makes an addictive and moist ham every time.
 It will be the star of your Christmas or Easter dinner!

 Print Pin